iLVL-Key/FFXI/gearswap/readme.md

 - Started from Geomancer file version 06.14.21

 ### WAR ###

+Version 7.1
+- Adjusted the Weapon Cycle have a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.
+- Updated the apostrophes used to define the TwoHandedWeapons and the DualWieldWeapons to quotation marks to avoid needing to escape any apostrophes in a weapons name.

 Version 7.0
 - Added Mode 1 Dual Wield gear set.
 This set will be used if you have one of the dual wield weapons equipped in the offhand that are listed in the Weapons sections directly above the gear sets.
 - Adjusted how the Weapon Skill sets are coded.
 You can now add a new set for a WS that is not already defined by simply copying another WS set and changing the set name to match the desired WS name.
 This change also tidies up the backend code a bit as well which was totally not the main reason for doing it.